mmeinhar/SoftwareEnergyEfficiency-MCP-Server/DEVELOPMENT.md

 # Development Guide

 This project is developed and tested in GitHub Codespaces using a Docker container defined by the `Dockerfile` and `.devcontainer/devcontainer.json` for consistent environments.
-The server is written in Python and processes all (only Java currently supported) computer code as strings for energy efficiency optimizations, requiring no runtime execution of these languages.
+The server is written in Python and processes all computer languages as strings for energy efficiency optimizations, requiring no runtime execution of these languages.
+Current energy-efficiency datasets: Java.

 ## Setup in GitHub Codespaces
 1. Open the repository in Codespaces.